Sanjeeth2311/PCB_DESIGN_INTERNSHIP/README.md

 - Applying layout best practices (signal integrity, power distribution, grounding)
 - Following industry manufacturing standards (e.g., trace width, clearance, via sizes)
 - Debugging designs with DRC/ERC checks

-## License

-This repository is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

 Feel free to explore the designs, and feedback is welcome!